bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 #### I want to run requests in the context of the store's default channel (Channel ID 1)

-In this case, you have two options for public URLs you can use to run requests:
+You have two options for public URLs you can use to run requests:

 - The store's default storefront URL, e.g. `https://store.com/graphql`
 - The store's permanent URL, e.g. `https://store-STOREHASH.mybigcommerce.com/graphql`